 Pineapples contain bromelain, an enzyme with anti-inflammatory properties.
 It fights infections and kills bacteria.
-The juice from fresh pineapples can suppress coughs five times more effectively than cough syrup.
+Pineapple juice for cough is five times more effective than cough syrup.

 Pineapple juice also contains high levels of manganese, a mineral that predominately helps form healthy connective tissue and bones.
 Manganese works to absorb more calcium, metabolize carbohydrates and fats, plus increases regular nerve function.

 Some bromelain appears to be absorbed by the body intact, so it’s also thought to have effects outside the digestive tract.
 In fact, bromelain is often marketed as a natural anti-inflammatory for conditions such as arthritis.
 It’s one of the most popular supplements in Germany, where it is approved for the treatment of inflammation and swelling of the nose and sinuses due to surgery or injury.